International Students Immigration Blog

 D1CU Blog Banner-2

 The H-1B visa lottery for Fiscal Year 2025 is almost here, starting in about a month.
-While it's the job of employers to register on the USCIS website before we find out who gets picked, there's important things you, as someone hoping to stay in the U.S. in longer term, should know too.
+While it's the job of employers to register on the USCIS website before we find out who gets picked, there are important things you, as someone hoping to stay in the U.S. for a longer term, should know, too.
 This is a big step for many people's dreams of living and working in America, and there's more to it than just waiting for the H-1B lottery results.
-Here are 4 key things you need to keep in mind if you're planning to apply for an H-1B visa.
+Here are 4 key things you need to remember if you plan to apply for an H-1B visa.

 Table of Contents